8 Min Read

 - Why You Can't Hide Smoking From Your Spouse

 - Secret Smoking Dangers That Go Beyond Your Health

 - What You Can Do If Your Spouse Is Secretly Smoking

-Any kind of secret behavior is going to be detrimental to a relationship, but smoking is one that presents some unique issues.
+Any behavior that one partner keeps secret from the other is going to be detrimental to the relationship, but smoking presents some unique issues.
 Whether it’s cigarettes, pot, or vaping, trying to hide smoking from your spouse rarely works and can sink a relationship.